chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README_COPY.md

 # The Varying Effects of Dollar Stores on Food Access: A Machine Learning Analysis

-This repository contains the scripts used for statistical analyses in "The Varying Effects of Dollar Stores on Food Access: A Machine Learning Analysis"
+This repository contains the scripts for replicating all analyses in the main text and supplementary materials.
+We used a combination of R and bash shell scripts, as we have access to cluster computing facilities through the University of Florida.
 Estimating models typically requires approximately 20-100 GB RAM, varying by urban and rural models and tuning approach.
-Bayesian optimization required the most RAM and compute time.

 ## Scripts called to load data.